pmaczuga/rvpinn/README.md

                         Ideally greater than n_points_x --n-test-func N_TEST_FUNC
-                        Number of test functions --atol ATOL
+                        Number of test functions --integration-rule-loss INTEGRATION_RULE_LOSS
+                        Integration rule for loss function.
+Either "trapz" or "midpoint.
+  --integration-rule-norm INTEGRATION_RULE_NORM
+                        Integration rule for calculating norm.
+One of "trapz", "midpoint" or "simpson".
+  --integration-rule-error INTEGRATION_RULE_ERROR
+                        Integration rule for calculating error.
+One of "trapz", "midpoint" or "simpson".
+  --atol ATOL
   --rtol RTOL
   --params PARAMS       Path to .ini file with parameters.
 Defaults to
                         "params.ini" in current directory

 ```

 ## Interesting files